Priene, Miletos, Didyma Tour .

-We start our tour with pick up service from the any hotel you stay in Selcuk or Kusadasi with in different time frames that you will be informed.
+We start our tour with pick up service from any hotel in Selcuk or Kusadasi..

 Being an ancient city of Ionia, Priene’s well-preserved remains are a major source of information about ancient Greek town planning.According to the ancient tradition, Priene was founded by Aepytus, a son of Neleus - the founder of Miletus, and a grandson of Neleus - the king of Athens.
 He selected the place of earlier Karian settlement called Kadme.
 The co-founder of the colony was Philotas from the Greek city of Thebes.
 We will see Theater, Bouleterion, Prytaneion, Temple of Athena, House of Alexander the Great (where he stayed during his siege of Miletos).